ABOUT PMP

 SHU KUGE

-Born in Tokyo to ceramic artist parents, Shu moved to the United States in 1990, where he studied at UC Berkeley and earned a Ph.D. in Japanese literature and comparative literature from Stanford University.
+The son of ceramic artists, Shu moved from Tokyo to the United States in 1990, where he studied at UC Berkeley and earned a Ph.D. in Japanese literature and comparative literature from Stanford University.
 He taught comparative literature at Penn State between 2003 and 2007.
 Teaching about Japanese culture in the U.S. made him want to return to Japan, which he did in 2008, working as a writer and writing coach.
-Now he designs itineraries for PMP and also conducts history tours in Tokyo.
+Now he conducts history and culture tours in Tokyo, and manages a ceramics and kintsugi studio.
 “I have a bad sense of direction, but I feel that I always discover interesting things in a place by getting lost,” he says.
 “Then I can introduce those places to visitors in my tours.”
 His favourite place to go when not working is Kujukuri, a long stretch of beach in Chiba prefecture to Tokyo’s east.

 SHU KUGE

-Born in Tokyo to ceramic artist parents, Shu moved to the United States in 1990, where he studied at UC Berkeley and earned a Ph.D. in Japanese literature and comparative literature from Stanford University.
+The son of ceramic artists, Shu moved from Tokyo to the United States in 1990, where he studied at UC Berkeley and earned a Ph.D. in Japanese literature and comparative literature from Stanford University.
 He taught comparative literature at Penn State between 2003 and 2007.
 Teaching about Japanese culture in the U.S. made him want to return to Japan, which he did in 2008, working as a writer and writing coach.
 Now he designs itineraries for PMP and also conducts history tours in Tokyo.
 “I have a bad sense of direction, but I feel that I always discover interesting things in a place by getting lost,” he says.
 “Then I can introduce those places to visitors in my tours.”
 His favourite place to go when not working is Kujukuri, a long stretch of beach in Chiba prefecture to Tokyo’s east.

 KELLY WETHERILLE